Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to get the correct kind.
-A lot of adapters that you can buy are simply plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Be careful to choose the right kind.
+The vast majority of adapters available online are just plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most locations.

 March

-Traveling to Playa Madera in March, you will notice that it is really hot.
+If you go to Playa Madera in March, you will notice that it is extremely hot.
 Average temperatures (including nighttime) are in the low 80s F (high 20s C).

 What to wear/what to pack: